Crisis-hit Sri Lanka suffers credit rating cuts

 Last month Moody's also lowered Sri Lanka's rating from B1 to B2.

-Sri Lanka's unrest has also prompted the International Monetary Fund to suspend a tranche of a US$1.5-billion bailout loan agreed to in 2016.
+Sri Lanka's unrest has also prompted the International Monetary Fund to suspend a tranche of a US$1.5 billion bailout loan agreed to in 2016.
+AFP